caoccao/Javet/docs/tutorial/object_converter.rst

 * It is completely open to subclass.
 * It minimizes the performance overhead.

-So, Javet doesn't not natively support converting POJO objects because a POJO converter has to deal with reflection which is so slow that Javet leaves that to applications.
+So, Javet doesn't natively support converting POJO objects because a POJO converter has to deal with reflection which is so slow that Javet leaves that to applications.

 Design a POJO Converter
 =======================

+The following sample code runs in JDK 11.
+It's easy to tweak few API for JDK 8.

 Define POJO Object
 ------------------